EighteenZi/rocksdb_wiki/RocksJava-Basics.md

 ```bash
 $ make jclean
 ```

+We also publish the JNI jars to maven, in case you just want to depend on the jar instead of building it on your own.

+## Samples
+We provided some samples [here](https://github.com/facebook/rocksdb/tree/master/java/samples/src/main/java), if you want to jump directly into code.

 ## Opening a Database
 A `rocksdb` database has a name which corresponds to a file system directory.
 All of the contents of database are stored in this directory.
 The following example shows how to open a database, creating it if necessary: